pandeysudip/credit-risk/README.md

 # Predicting Credit Risk
+The website is deployed to Heroku at: https://pred-credit-risk.herokuapp.com/

 In this project, I built a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.